Create a Commit Action

 git push https://{{pat}}@github.com/{{org_name}}/{{repo_name}}

-The example adds, commits and uploads your changes to a remote repository.
+This example adds, commits, and pushes your changes to a remote repository.

 Step 3.
 Run the Action locally

-To run the Action locally as a test, run the command below with the Action folder path:
+To run the Action locally as a test, run the command with the Action folder path:

 stk run action <path-of-your-actions-folder>